Preference Robustness for DPO with Applications to Public Health: Preliminaries

 \subsection{Reward Function Design Tasks for RMABs}

 In our setting, the prompt $x$ represents a desired policy outcome specified by a human prompter, for example, \texttt{Focus on the young mothers by age and also focus on those with low income}.
-See Figure \ref{fig:overview}.
-The responses $y_1$ and $y_2$ correspond to candidate reward functions for RMABs (details of the RMAB formulation are provided in the Appendix).
+The responses $y_1$ and $y_2$ correspond to candidate reward functions for RMABs.
 The role of the LLM-annotator is to judge which of the two reward functions, $y_1$ or $y_2$, better aligns with the objective expressed in the prompt.

 A key challenge in this task is that the quality of a reward function cannot be assessed in isolation.
-Rather, it must be evaluated based on the policy it induces when optimized, i.e., how effectively the resulting policy fulfills the prompter’s (often ambiguous) intent.
+Rather, it must be evaluated based on the policy it induces when optimized, i.e., how effectively the resulting policy fulfills the user’s (often ambiguous) intent.
 This requires the annotator to infer the downstream effects of each reward function.
 Given the complexity and ambiguity involved, the resulting preference signals are inevitably noisy and should not be treated as fully reliable.